These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Note that when you click on any of those elements, the filter will take effect immediately.
 That’s unlike some other where apps where you have to click a button to apply the filter.

 For example, go to Facebook and type “car” in the search bar.
-Scroll down through the results and you’ll see a section called “Marketplace.”
-As the name implies, that’s a place where you can do some shopping.
+Scroll down through the results and you’ll see a section called “Marketplace.” which shows items listed for sale that contain that keyword.
+You can also click on the Marketplace tab at the top to only see these listings.

 There’s also another Marketplace section that shows photos of cars that you can buy.
 In addition to the photos, you’ll also see the price in a black bubble.